sailboatui/sailboatui/content/docs/getting-started/quick-start.md

 npm install -D tailwindcss
 ```

-Sailboat UI is a modern UI framework for Tailwind CSS, you just need to install Tailwind CSS and configure it.
+Sailboat UI is a modern UI component library for Tailwind CSS, you just need to install Tailwind CSS and configure it.
 Learn [how to install Tailwind CSS](https://tailwindcss.com/docs/installation).

 ---